Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 We don't need to interrupt a function call chain and declare a column accessor or generate new properties.

-In contrast, generated [extension properties](extensionPropertiesApi.md) are the most convenient and the safest API.
+In contrast, generated [extension properties](extensionPropertiesApi.md) form the most convenient and the safest API.
-Using it, you can always be sure that you work with correct data and types.
+Using them, you can always be sure that you work with correct data and types.
-But its bottleneck is the moment of a generation.
+However, there's a bottleneck at the moment of generation.
 To get new extension properties, you have to run a cell in a notebook, which could lead to unnecessary variable declarations.
-Currently, we are working on a compiler with a plugin that generates these properties on the fly while typing!
+Currently, we are working on a compiler plugin that generates these properties on the fly while typing!

 The [Column Accessors API](columnAccessorsApi.md) is a kind of trade-off between safety and needs to be written ahead of the execution type declaration.
 It was designed to better be able to write code in an IDE without a notebook experience.
 It provides type-safe access to columns but doesn't ensure that the columns really exist in a particular data frame.

-The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your application business logic with fields that correspond to columns of a data frame.
+The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your business logic with fields that correspond to columns of a data frame.

 <table>